stephan-dd/interview-test/README.md

 # Welcome to the Britehouse Automotive Interview Test

-* Clone this repo to your desired location
+* Fork this repo to your profile
 * Create a branch with the prefix 'test/' and your name
 * Start the API with Visual Studio, it should open on http://localhost:4201
 * Start the frontend with command line, it should open on http://localhost:4200
+* When you are done, please create a pull request for us to review

 ## API (C#)
 * Refactor the Hero class to implement an interface of IHero.